NRCan/CanCurve/docs/source/03_tutorials.rst

 .. _sec03-tut01:

-Tutorial 1: Single-Story Residential
+Tutorial 1: Single-storey Residential
 -------------------------------------

-This tutorial will demonstrate how to create a :ref:`CanFlood format DDF <sec02-CanFloodFormat>` from a :ref:`Cost-Item Table <sec02-costItem>` and some default values for a single-story residential building using the :ref:`Buildings Tool <sec02-bldgs>`.
+This tutorial will demonstrate how to create a :ref:`CanFlood format DDF <sec02-CanFloodFormat>` from a :ref:`Cost-Item Table <sec02-costItem>` and some default values for a single-storey residential building using the :ref:`Buildings Tool <sec02-bldgs>`.

 Step 1: Download the example Cost-Item Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~